-Most product development organizations have deployed some form of Phase-Gate and Gate Review process to provide structure to their projects, yet many struggle to achieve the full benefits that such a process can offer.
+Most product development organizations have deployed some form of Stage/Phase-Gate and Gate Review process to provide structure to their projects, yet many struggle to achieve the full benefits that such a process can offer.
 Effective product development results from effective risk management.
 This paper presents the Gate Review process as a systematic tool for managing project risk and provides practical guidelines for holding effective gate review meetings.

 One of the fundamental objectives of an effective Gate Review process is to reduce project risk as rapidly as possible as a basis for deciding whether to continue investing in the development project or not.
 This should be done with the minimum possible expense and with the lowest possible administrative effort.